beaver700nh/cgol/README.md

-# CGOL (pronounced "seagull")
+# CGOL

-Minimal implementation of Conway's Game of Life.
+CGOL, pronounced "seagull," is a minimal implementation of Conway's Game of Life.

 ## Compilation